Vitamin B6, is also called Pyridoxine or Pyridoxal Phosphate.

 Like the other vitamins in the B-Complex, it is a water soluble vitamin.
 Because of its rapid metabolism and solubility, it passes through the body very quickly.
 In fact, its stay within the body is so short that it takes only about 8 hours for this vitamin to pass out of the body and, as a result, should be replenished regularly.

-Possibly even more impressive is the fact that this vitamin plays an important role in the production of over 60 different hormones, enzymes, prostaglandins and neurotransmitters.
+Possibly even more impressive is the fact that this vitamin plays an important role in the production of over 60 different hormones, enzymes, prostaglandins, and neurotransmitters.
 Vitamin B6 is directly involved in the production of serotonin, a major regulator of mood, sleep and appetite.

-If all this value to health and longevity is not enough, Vitamin B6 can also help prevent the formation of painful kidney stones and adequate quantities will help promote a healthy immune system as well.
+If all this value to health and longevity is not enough, Vitamin B6 can also help prevent the formation of painful kidney stones and adequate quantities will help promote a healthy immune system.
 It also helps lower the levels of bad cholesterol in the blood.
 This is a very important benefit because fatty plaque deposits are less likely to form on artery walls, greatly reducing the risks of heart attack.

 It is believed that the way Vitamin B6 joins together with Folic Acid (Vitamin B9) and Vitamin B12 also helps reduce the risk of heart attack.
 Together this combination may lower homocysteine levels.